hashicorp/consul/website/source/docs/internals/anti-entropy.html.markdown

 any services or checks exist in the catalog that the agent is not aware of, they will be automatically removed to make the catalog reflect the proper set of services and health information for that agent.
-Consul treats the state of the agent as authoritative, meaning if there are any differences between the agent and catalog view, the agent local view will always be used.
+Consul treats the state of the agent as authoritative; if there are any differences between the agent and catalog view, the agent local view will always be used.

 ### Periodic Synchronization